dirtyfilthy/burningchr0me/README.md

 python BurningChr0me.py -e /path/to/directory -v
 ```

+## Bundling and unbundling

+This app has a single dependency, pycryptdome.
+However, in some non-permissive environments, you may not have access to internet to install the module.
+Instead, you can use the ./bundle.sh script to build a tarball that includes the dependency.

+After uncompressing the tarball on the other end, run ./unbundle.sh to install pycryptome from source in a venv, and then ./run.sh to run the application

 ## Security Notes

 - The tool uses AES-256-GCM encryption, which provides both confidentiality and authenticity